What Is DI Container?

 $controller = $container->createUserController();

-We just ask the container for the object and no longer need to know anything about how to create it or what its dependencies are; the container knows all that.
-The dependencies are injected automatically by the container.
-That's its power.
+We simply request the object from the container, without needing to know how to create it or what its dependencies are; the container handles all of that.
+Dependencies are automatically injected by the container.
+That's its strength.

-So far, the container has everything hardcoded.
-So we take the next step and add parameters to make the container really useful:
+Currently, the container has all the information hardcoded.
+So, let's take the next step and add parameters to make the container truly useful:

 class Container